|Graduate Studies Home||Your Steps to Success||GTA Guidelines|

 Application for Admission materials consist of

 - Online application.
-More information about the application process is provided by the Graduate School here.
+More information about the application process is provided by the Graduate School here and here.

 - Transcripts.
 Unofficial transcripts or academic records should be uploaded directly to the online application.
 Please do not mail in paper copies of your transcripts, there is no need for official transcripts or academic records for initial review.